stu-greenshoots/thestarsarebright/wp-content/plugins/custom-fonts/readme.txt

 == Changelog ==

+= 1.2.5 =
+- Fix: Font display not added properly.

+= 1.2.4 =
+- Improvement: Hardened the security of plugin

+= 1.2.3 =
+- Fix: Fixed compatibility with other plugins with respect to the admin notice.

 = 1.2.2 =
 - New: Users can now share non-personal usage data to help us test and develop better products. ( https://store.brainstormforce.com/usage-tracking/?utm_source=wp_dashboard&utm_medium=general_settings&utm_campaign=usage_tracking )